DashFour/LabAct1/README.md

 ## Prerequisites

-- Git must be installed on the workstation (`git --version` to verify).
+- Git must be installed on the workstation (`git --version` to verify).ecj
 - Students must have an active GitHub account.
 - A text editor or IDE (Visual Studio Code recommended).